OFFLINE-GmbH/oc-snipcartshop-plugin/README.md

 ### Custom currency format

 Starting with version 1.0.32 you are able to specify a custom currency format in the backend settings.
+The code you provide is parsed as a Twig template so all the functionality of Twig is available.

 If you do not enter a specific format the following will be used